HamStudy/examtools-docs/content/docs/w5yi/_index.md

 the upload instructions from a trained team, that would be acceptable.

 Make sure you, the CVE (VE Team Liaison), do the following:
-* Sign up for the VE Discord chat here: https://discord.gg/CsKrBmA
-* Upgrade your VE Discord membership by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfx_3ZzX_Yc0ABnRlnTShIXIMeigeFSLzUEN20bOjGnIUhOAA/viewform).

 * Read through exam.tools [CVE documentation]({{< relref "../cve/" >}}), if you have questions you can ask them in the Discord `#W5YI` channel.
 * Register in the sandbox at http://hamstudy.dev/ and then login at https://beta.examtools.dev/ with your team members.
 DO NOT use a Facebook or Google login: Make a "real" user.
   There's more info in [getting an exam.tools and sandbox account]({{< relref "../ve/getexamtoolsaccount/" >}})
 * Volunteer in the Discord `#W5YI` channel to help out with another team's W5YI/VEC session so you get to see the real system in action.
-* Once ready, you and all your VEs must register for tier 2 production via [this form](https://forms.gle/cD9fTqv5ognik6XC9).

 ## How do I collect candidate exam fee payments?